3D Viewport, Properties

 If no paths have been calculated, Calculate Paths will create a new motion path in cache based on the options specified in the pop-up menu or the Adjust Last Operation panel.

 If a path has already been calculated, Update Paths will update the path shape to the current animation.
 To change the frame range of the calculated path, you need to delete the path and calculate it again.

 - Start, End

-- These are the start/end frames of the range in which motion paths are drawn.
+These are the start/end frames of the range in which motion paths are shown.
 You have to Calculate Paths again if you modify this setting, to update the paths in the 3D Views.
-Note that unlike with ghosts, the start frame is inclusive (i.e. if you set Start to 1, you will really see the frame 1 as starting point of the paths…).
+The start frame is inclusive (i.e. if you set Start to 1, you will really see the frame 1 as starting point of the paths…).

 - Bake Location